TiegoMakaleng/Android-Google-Africa-Scholarship/README.md

-# This Repository will contain some of the Projects I've worked on during Google Africa Scholarship Android Course, from July 2018 to August 2018.
+This Repository contains some of the Projects I've worked on during Google Africa Scholarship Android Course, from July 2018 to August 2018.